34th Street (Manhattan)

 34th Street is a major crosstown street in the New York City borough of Manhattan.
 It runs the width of Manhattan Island from the West Side Highway on the West Side to FDR Drive on the East Side.
 34th Street is used as a crosstown artery between New Jersey to the west and Queens to the east, connecting the Lincoln Tunnel to New Jersey with the Queens–Midtown Tunnel to Long Island.

 Several notable buildings are located directly along 34th Street, including the Empire State Building, Macy's Herald Square, and Javits Center.
 Other structures, such as Pennsylvania Station, are located within one block of 34th Street.
 The street is served by the crosstown M34/M34A bus routes and contains several subway stops.

 History

 Between 7th Avenue and Broadway is Macy's, which advertises itself as the "world's largest department store."

 The street was designated by the Commissioners' Plan of 1811 that established the Manhattan street grid as one of 15 east-west streets that would be 100 ft in width (while other streets were designated as 60 ft in width).

-In August 2012, designer Jeffrey Johnson shot and killed his colleague outside 34th Street and Fifth Avenue.
-He then engaged in a shootout with responding police officers, which left nine bystanders wounded, all of them from police gunfire.
-Johnson was eventually shot and killed by officers.